AdobeDocs/journey-optimizer.en/help/using/sms/sms-subdomains.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_subdomain_sms"
 >title="Delegate an SMS/MMS subdomain"
->abstract="You must configure a subdomain to use for your text messages, as you need this subdomain to create a SMS surface.
+>abstract="You must configure a subdomain to use for your text messages, as you need this subdomain to create a SMS configuration.
 You can use a subdomain already delegated to Adobe, or configure a new subdomain."
 >additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/sms/configure-sms/sms-configuration-surface" text="Create SMS surfaces"

 >[!CONTEXTUALHELP]
 >id="ajo_admin_config_sms_subdomain"
 >title="Select a SMS/MMS subdomain"
->abstract="To be able to create a SMS surface, make sure you have previously configured at least one SMS subdomain to pick from the Subdomain name list."
+>abstract="To be able to create a SMS configuration, make sure you have previously configured at least one SMS subdomain to pick from the Subdomain name list."
 >additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/sms/configure-sms/sms-configuration-surface" text="Create SMS surfaces"

-To be able to shorten URLs added to your SMS/MMS messages, you  must set up the subdomain you will select when [creating an SMS surface](sms-configuration.md#message-preset-sms).
+To be able to shorten URLs added to your SMS/MMS messages, you  must set up the subdomain you will select when [creating an SMS configuration](sms-configuration.md#message-preset-sms).

 You can use a subdomain that is already delegated to Adobe, or you can configure another subdomain.
 Learn more on delegating subdomains to Adobe in [this section](../configuration/delegate-subdomain.md).